vygr/ChrysaLisp/STATUS.md

 First stage in new portable compositor API.

+`gui_sdl.cpp` file is now where the new host compositor via SDL lives.

+`gui_fb.cpp` file is where the new host compositor via Linux FB will live !

+Extra make options, just add `GUI=sdl` or `GUI=fb` on the Linux `make install` line.
+It will default to `GUI=sdl` if nothing specified or invalid.

 ------

 Fix to make VP and C-Script optimizers immune to prebinder policy with regards